matrix-org/synapse/docs/specification.rst

 API Standards
 -------------

+The mandatory baseline for communication in Matrix is exchanging JSON objects over RESTful HTTP APIs.
+HTTPS is mandated as the baseline for server-server (federation) communication.
+HTTPS is recommended for client-server communication, although HTTP may be supported as a fallback to support basic HTTP clients.
+More efficient optional transports for client-server communication will in future be supported as optional extensions - e.g. a packed binary encoding over stream-cipher encrypted TCP socket for low-bandwidth/low-roundtrip mobile usage.

+..
+TODO
+  We need to specify capability negotiation for extensible transports

-All communication in Matrix is performed over HTTP[S] using a Content-Type of ``application/json``.
+For the default HTTP transport, all API calls use a Content-Type of ``application/json``.
 In addition, all strings MUST be encoded as UTF-8.

+Clients are authenticated using opaque ``access_token`` strings (see `Registration and Login`_ for details), passed as a querystring parameter on all requests.

+..
+TODO
+  Need to specify any HMAC or access_token lifetime/ratcheting tricks

-Any errors which occur on the Matrix API level MUST return a "standard error response".
+Any errors which occur on the Matrix API level
+MUST return a "standard error response".
 This is a JSON object which looks like::

   {